mani2300/smart-Interview-Hacker-rank/README.md

 you can use above codes in the smart interviews hacker rank that gives you experience in the coding "I am mentioning links where you can practice the codes..."
-U CAN CHECK OUT WEBSITE:https://smartinterviews.in/ YOU CAN PRACTIVE IN BELOW LINK.... https://www.hackerrank.com/contests/smart-interviews/challenges
+U CAN CHECK OUT WEBSITE:https://smartinterviews.in/ YOU CAN PRACTISE IN THE BELOW LINK.... https://www.hackerrank.com/contests/smart-interviews/challenges